ertagh/Adafruit-Pi-ExternalRoot-Helper/README.md

 Adafruit-Pi-ExternalRoot-helper
 ===============================

+Note from ertagh: Changed the script to work with Ubuntu 20.04 on a Raspberry Pi.
+Tested it myself with an already running 20.04 on a Raspberry Pi 3b+ and it worked just fine.

-A shell script for configuring an external USB drive as root filesystem on a Raspberry Pi running Raspbian.
+A shell script for configuring an external USB drive as root filesystem on a Raspberry Pi running Ubuntu 20.04.
 It's a companion to [Using an External Drive as a Raspberry Pi Root Filesystem][tutorial], which you should read first.